Skip to Content

 What's the best way to cook squash?

 There are so many ways to cook squash but one of the best is to roast them.
-In general, you can roast all types of winter squash by halving them, scooping out the seeds, rubbing them with a little olive oil, and baking them on a sheet pan for 40 to 60 minutes at 400 degrees F.
+You can roast all types of winter squash by halving them, scooping out the seeds, rubbing them with a little olive oil, and baking them on a sheet pan for 40 to 60 minutes at 400 degrees F.

 How to tell if a squash has gone bad?